Skip to Content

 3. Stroll Through Central Park

-Central Park is scenic and relaxing.
-If you can bear the cold, take a walk through central park.
-There was a romantic feel to the park that was perfect for our couple’s stroll.
-While we preferred to walk, there are other options for touring the 2.5-mile park.
+The park had a romantic feel that was perfect for our couple’s stroll.
+While we preferred to walk, other options for touring the 2.5-mile park exist.
 You can rent a bike or ride a horse-drawn carriage.

 Things to do in New York during the holidays and Christmas NYC